 Families who do not qualify to have all expenses covered by financial aid may choose to apply for a Federal Parent PLUS Loan.
 This option allows the parent of a dependent student to borrow up to the Cost of Attendance for Mercer (including tuition, fees, room, board, etc.) minus any other financial assistance the student receives.
 More information and a Parent PLUS Loan application form are available through our Office of Student Financial Planning.

 Applying for Financial Aid

-Your financial aid award package is determined by your:
+Your financial aid award estimate is determined by your:

-Your package may include scholarships, grants, work-study, and/or loans.
+Your estimate may include scholarships, grants, work-study, and/or loans

 Your Family Contribution

 Your Expected Family Contribution (EFC) is a measure of your family's financial strength.
 It is determined by the federal government when you submit your Free Application for Federal Student Aid (FAFSA) and indicates the amount your family should be able to pay for college over the academic year.
 Your EFC is not the amount of money your family will have to pay for college, nor is it the amount of federal student aid that you will receive.
 This dollar amount is used by colleges and universities to calculate the amount of federal student aid you are eligible to receive.

 The following steps outline the financial aid process at Mercer for a traditional high school senior intending to enroll beginning in fall semester after high school graduation.
 (If you have questions about the process based on your individual circumstances, contact your admissions counselor in the Office of University Admissions for more information.)

 1. Apply to Mercer University during your senior year in high school.